sotirischatzimiltis/MscThesis/README.md

 ### Usage
   #### Prepare Data
-  > Note: If you want to train your model with already pre-processed data go to the **Spiking Neural Network** Section
+  > Note: Preprocessed data can be found in the PreprocessedData folder

   In order to prepare your data follow the steps below: